-To cater for businesses that have actual costs that exceed their annual allowance, there is now flexibility to use the same invoice/ supporting information and claim the remaining actual cost up to the maximum soil sampling allowance in the following years.
+To cater for businesses that have actual costs that exceed their annual allowance there is now flexibility to use the same invoice/ supporting information and claim the remaining actual cost up to the maximum soil sampling allowance in the following years.

-The ability to claim for a second section of a whole farm sampling claim that was submitted in 2022 will be delivered in the second half of 2023.
+The ability to claim for a second section of a whole farm sampling claim that was submitted in 2022 / 2023 / 2024 was delivered in the second half of 2023.

-You must have a Carbon Audit that meets the option requirement for each claim year.
+You must have a Carbon Audit that meets the option requirement for the initial claim year.